 Back in October, neither the Spanish Prime Minister nor the former president of the Spanish Football Association included the final or the Bernabeu in their speeches after the confirmation of games being hosted in Spain for the tournament.

-And while FIFA have explicitly stated that the Madrid-based venue is their preferred hosting selection, there is little to no indication that Real Madrid have any interest in doing so.
+And while FIFA have explicitly stated that the Madrid-based venue is their preferred hosting selection, there is little to no indication that Real Madrid has any interest in doing so.

-It remains unclear whether FIFA will get their wish or not, but the uncertainties could boost rival countries, such as Morocco's, chances of hosting the 2030 World Cup final.
+It remains unclear whether FIFA will get their wish, but the uncertainties could boost rival countries, such as Morocco's, chances of hosting the 2030 World Cup final.

-Hosting a World Cup across six nations is a brave and revolutionary idea by FIFA, but appears to be casting some serious problems regarding the selection of hosting venues, particularly for the final.
+Hosting the World Cup across six nations is a bold and innovative idea by FIFA; however, it seems to be creating significant issues regarding the selection of hosting venues, especially for the final.

-June 2024 update – Santiago Bernabeu clear favourite to host World Cup final
+June 2024 – Santiago Bernabeu clear favourite to host the World Cup final

 — Madrid Zone (@theMadridZone) June 26, 2024